The following Financial Services practice note provides comprehensive and up to date legal information covering:

 The Financial Services and Markets Act 2000 (FSMA 2000) provides the framework for the regulation of financial services and markets in the UK.
 Under FSMA 2000, s 19, any person who carries on a regulated activity in the UK must be authorised by either the Financial Conduct Authority (FCA) or the Prudential Regulatory Authority (PRA) (depending on the regulated activities the person intends to carry on) or exempt.
 Breach of FSMA 2000, s 19 may be a criminal offence.
 The details of the specific activities and investments covered by FSMA 2000, s 19 are set out in RAO, which is secondary legislation under FSMA 2000.

 The regulated activity relating to deposit taking is the activity of accepting deposits as set out in RAO SI 2001/544, arts 5 and 74.
-The definition is also described
+The definition is also described in the PRA Rulebook glossary and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.